racker/eom/docs/community/contribute.rst

 Contribute to EOM
 =================

-`Kurt Griffiths <http://kgriffs.com>`_ is the creator of EOM which is not maintained by `Benjamen R. Meyer <http://github.com/BenjamenMeyer>`_ and `Sriram Madapusi Vasudevan <https://github.com/TheSriram/>`_.
+`Kurt Griffiths <http://kgriffs.com>`_ is the creator of EOM which is now maintained by `Benjamen R. Meyer <http://github.com/BenjamenMeyer>`_ and `Sriram Madapusi Vasudevan <https://github.com/TheSriram/>`_.
-Everyone, like yourself, is welcome to contribute to by reviewing patches, implementing features, fixing bugs, and writing documentation for the project.
+Everyone, like yourself, is welcome to contribute too by reviewing patches, implementing features, fixing bugs, and writing documentation for the project.

 Ideas and patches are always welcome.